Find out how to adopt a pet quick & easy

-Our adoption fees include: spay or neuter, vaccinations, and dogs are micro chipped.
+Our adoption fees include: spay or neuter, vaccinations, and having pets micro chipped.
 Cats must be taken home in a pet carrier.
 Dogs must be wearing a collar and leash.

 No appointment is necessary to come and adopt an animal.
 We hope to meet you soon!

 Visiting Hours: Wednesday – Sunday • 12 Noon – 5pm